 It's a long held belief that the law sector is elitist, and this isn't without foundation.
 Traditionally, the cost of studying to become a solicitor or barrister has excluded all but the most advantaged.

-According to SRA data 21% of lawyers attended a fee-paying school compared to 7% of the general population, while a greater proportion of lawyers also have parents with a degree level qualification (51%).
+According to SRA data 22% of lawyers attended a fee-paying school compared to 7.5% of the general population, while a greater proportion of lawyers (58%) come from a professional background, compared to 37% nationally.
+Only 17% of lawyers come from a lower socio-economic background compared to 39% of the general population.

 However, in recent years strides have been made to widen access to the sector and, if organisational diversity targets are anything to go by, increasing social mobility is a priority for many legal employers.

-15 city firms, including Ashurst, Clyde & Co, Eversheds Sutherland, RPC and Trowers & Hamlins have also pledged to work alongside universities such as Bradford, Lincoln, Liverpool John Moores and York St John to provide mentoring and career coaching to aspiring lawyers form disadvantaged backgrounds.
+15 city firms, including Ashurst, Eversheds Sutherland, RPC and Trowers & Hamlins have also pledged to work alongside universities such as Bradford, Lincoln, Liverpool John Moores and York St John to provide mentoring and career coaching to aspiring lawyers form disadvantaged backgrounds.

 Furthermore, the Law Society's Diversity Access Scheme (DAS) provides funding support, work experience and mentoring to successful applicants.
 Take a look at their page to see if you're eligible and how to apply.

 More good news, law firms dominated in the latest Social Mobility Employer Index, compiled by the Social Mobility Foundation.
-The 2020 list of top 75 employers for social mobility included four law firms within the top ten (Bryan Cave Leighton Paisner, Browne Jacobson, Herbert Smith Freehills and Baker McKenzie) and Linklaters, Freshfields and Hogan Lovells all appeared in the top 20.
+The 2022 list of top 75 employers for social mobility included five law firms within the top ten (Browne Jacobson, Grant Thornton UK LLP, Herbert Smith Freehills, Baker McKenzie and Squire Patton Boggs).
+DLA Piper, Allen & Overy, Bryan Cave Leighton Paisner LLP, Linklaters, DWF, Lewis Silkin LLP and CMS all appeared in the top 20.
+All in all, 38 law firms and one chambers make up the top 75.

-The SRA reports that a greater proportion (3%) of lawyers identify as gay, lesbian or bi-sexual than the UK workforce as a whole (2%).
+The SRA reports that a greater proportion (3.5%) of lawyers identify as gay, lesbian or bi-sexual than the UK workforce as a whole.

-The majority of law firms have their own LGBTQ+ networks, for example Slaughter and May's PRISM, Dentons GLOW and Pride at Norton Rose Fulbright.
+The majority of law firms have their own LGBTQ+ networks, for example Addleshaw Goddard’s OpenAG, Slaughter and May's PRISM, Dentons GLOW and Pride at Norton Rose Fulbright.
 These networks host events and provide support for LGBTQ+ employees.
 Research your firm of interest to see what they offer.

 The Law Society also has an LGBT+ Lawyers Division, providing a community for lesbian, gay, bi-sexual and transgender lawyers.